 The well-known sensitizing EGFR mutations typically result in changes to small areas of EGFR protein.
 Testing for these types of mutations is commonly done by techniques such as real-time PCR or next-generation sequencing.

 What other testing might be done?

 ALK and/or ROS1 mutation testing are recommended to determine whether a person's tumor would be likely to respond to specific targeted therapies that are effective when an ALK or ROS1 mutation is detected.
 Testing for mutations in other genes (e.g., KRAS) may be offered for lung cancer patients if there is enough tissue sample available.

 How long does it take for EGFR testing results?

 EGFR mutation testing is not available in every laboratory.
 If a healthcare practitioner sends a sample to a reference laboratory and depending on the test method used, the results may take a few days to several days before they are available.

-Can I have my blood tested for EGFR mutations?
+Can I have my blood tested instead of having a tissue biopsy?